folutade/KnowThatYouAnointed/content/posts/the-party.md

   And now you all grown up to sign this contract, if that's possible"***
   -"For Sale (Interlude)"

-* Moreover, a few months after the release of "Watch the Party Die", Kendrick released the album *GNX* which centers around the track "reincarnated" where Kendrick retells the biblical narrative pattern of "Lucifer".
+* Moreover, a few months after the release of "Watch the Party Die," Kendrick released the album *GNX*, which centers around the track "reincarnated," where Kendrick retells the biblical narrative pattern of "Lucifer."
 In Kendrick's retelling, Lucifer is a fallen angel who has been reincarnated numerous times in the form of various musicians whose gluttony led them to use their musical skills and influence to deceive the masses and mentally enslave them under Lucifer's control.

   * *I did **past life regression** last year and it fucked me up
   **Reincarnated on this earth for a hundred plus